shafa-shabudeen/Movie-App-backend/README.md

     java -jar target/movie-application.jar

 The backend server will start, and it will be accessible at the configured port (usually http://localhost:8080 unless you've changed it in the application.properties file).

+Link to Front End code is <a href="https://github.com/shafa-shabudeen/MovieFrontEnd.git">here</a>